dfinity/portal/docs/developer-docs/backend/rust/rust-optimize.md

     This package optimizes your Rust code to reduce the size of the WebAssembly output to ensure your dapp can be uploaded to the Internet Computer blockchain mainnet as a canister.

-3. Create a release directory within the `src` directory for your program by running a command similar to the following:
+- #### Step 3:  Create a release directory within the `src` directory for your program by running a command similar to the following:

     ``` bash
     mkdir -p src/rust-canister/target/wasm32-unknown-unknown/release/
     ```

-4. Optimize the code within the `target` directory by running a command similar to the following:
+- #### Step 4:  Optimize the code within the `target` directory by running a command similar to the following:

     ``` bash
     ic-wasm shrink target/wasm32-unknown-unknown/release/_rust_canister_.wasm -o target/wasm32-unknown-unknown/release/_rust_canister_-opt.wasm